Name: Striped Whipsnake (Coluber taeniatus)

 - View a map of where they live.

-- Striped whipsnakes can be found in certain parts of western United States and northern Mexico.
+- Striped whipsnakes occur in specific parts of western United States and northern Mexico.

 - Habitats include rocky canyons, grasslands, sagebrush deserts, pinyon-juniper woodlands, oak forests, and ponderosa pine forests.